ETCCooperative/etc-coop-website/src/contents/posts/en/2024-09-13-announcing-the-pow-summit-2024-shedule-en/index.md

 **Proof of scale L2 panel:** This panel, led by Janszg of Bitcoin layers, brings together the top L2 builders in the space to separate the hype from the reality of scaling bitcoin.

-**Proof of Utility Panel:** A discussion of current use cases built on the POW algorithm.
+**Proof of utility Panel:** A discussion of current use cases built on the POW algorithm.

 **Proof of human rights and privacy panel:** A discussion on the state of privacy in technology and society.